ShivamAtHub/weatherapp_pazago/README.md

 - Dark and light mode support
 - Responsive layout for mobile and desktop
 - Clean separation between routing and page logic
+- Agent responses are rendered using Markdown to preserve headings, lists, and readability for long-form weather outputs.

 ## TECH STACK